 Can You Eat Cactus?

 The short answer is yes!
 Our favourite way to eat Mexican cactus is in a quesadilla, a dish that you will often find in Mexican street food.
 Marinated in delicious Mexican spices the cactus adds a tangy note to the Quesadilla.
-Meanwhile, check out our blog on How To Make Quesadillas and our Quesadilla Recipes for more inspiration.
+Meanwhile, check out Quesadilla Recipes for more inspiration.

 When it comes to cooking Cactus is extremely versatile.
 Firstly, you can grill, roast, or even stew cactus to accompany other vegetables/meat.
-Additionally cactus is delicious in salads.
+Additionally cactus is delicious in Mexican salads.
 Similarly, you can even use nopal flour to bake healthy biscuits which are very high in fibre.

 Cactus offers health benefits

 Mexican cactus offers many health benefits.
 Cactus is very rich in water, fibre, calcium, and potassium.
 Due to the high amount of fibre, cactus decreases cholesterol, triglyceride, and blood glucose levels.
 As a result, doctors recommend cactus to people with type 2 diabetes mellitus and obesity.
 Above all, cactus gives the feeling of satiety, contributes to good digestion and helps you avoid constipation.
 For this reason, you will find it in natural medicine and weight-loss diets.